karimehab430/restaurant-app/README.md

 Welcome to the Restaurant Landing Page App!
 This project is a simple React application for showcasing a restaurant's menu, information, and reviews.

+## Built With
+React - JavaScript library for building user interfaces.

+Tailwind CSS - A utility-first CSS framework.

 ## Demo
 You can visit the website [here](https://karimehab430.github.io/restaurant-app/) .